MarkWerden/Web-Design-Challenge/README.md

 # Web Design Homework - Web Visualization Dashboard (Latitude) [Complete]
 I commented as much as I can though unforutnately there is no bonus involved in this assignment and there is no "reactive" images that the assignment wanted originally (using Media calls).
-I genuinely could not figure that out. - Mark
+I genuinely could not figure that out.
+Everything else works fine no problem, even though it is not the fanciest of looks.
+I am no artist, for me, if it works then it works. - Mark